jcbhmr/jcbhmr.com/_drafts/popular-conventions-2.md

 *There isn't really any data for this that isn't skewed towards repository-tracked data files on GitHub or published PDF files on WordPress sites from a Google search.
 This is all anecdotal from me.*

 If it's a data file name, prefer kebab-case or snake_case depending on the conventions of the consuming software.
 Avoid case-sensitive naming.
 Prefer all lowercase.
 Windows is case-insensitive.
-Prefer avoiding spaces unless in programming contexts. \*nix-related scripting in shells is made more difficult by spaces in file names.
+Prefer avoiding spaces in programming contexts. \*nix-related scripting in shells is made more difficult by spaces in file names.
 Prefer regular "with spaces" title-style naming for `.docx`, `.pdf`, `.jpg`, etc. files that are meant to be shared or viewed by a human.

+#### What's the preferred npm registry subdomain?

+`npm.example.org`.
+Example: https://npm.jsr.io/.

+_npmjs.com gets away with https://registry.npmjs.com because it's unambiguous._

+#### What's the preferred OCI registry subdomain?

+_I don't really know at this time.
+This is just to write these thoughts down for now._

+- docker.example.org
+- oci.example.org
+- registry.example.org
+- cr.example.org
+- r.example.org

+#### What's the preferred Go module subdomain?

+If your domain is related to Go, then none; use Go module `<meta>` tags in your main website's HTML to point to your module source.
+Otherwise, `go.example.org`.
+Example: https://go.bytecodealliance.org/, https://go.uber.org/.